💭 "After the ecstasy, the laundry" - Zen proverb

 Welcome to The Laundry and thanks for joining us here.

-Our writing is at the intersection of Buddhism, meditation, and everyday life in a way that is explicitly accessible and useful for being a human being circa 2024.
+Throw this all in a blender, and you’ll find the place that our writing lives —at the intersection of Buddhism, meditation, and everyday life in a way that is explicitly accessible and useful for being a human being circa 2024.

 Because really, what good are spiritual (or philosophical) teachings if they just stay up on a shelf without meeting the details of our daily lives?